 Direct sync via SFTP is a simple, powerful option for rostering your school or district.
 By automatically creating accounts and classes with data from your SIS (student information system), you can expand reach and drive adoption across your entire community.

 Before you begin:

 - You are a district administrator.
 Here are directions on how to add administrators if you want to create an account for the right person.
 If you don't have access to your district's dashboard, contact support.

-- Your organization has the ability to set up a recurring SFTP transfer from your SIS or other data source to Remind
+- Your organization has the ability to set up an SFTP transfer from your SIS or other data source to Remind.

 Step 1: Export CSVs

 The first step to setting up your direct sync is determining which CSVs need to be exported from your SIS.
 Your CSVs should include only the data required to create the accounts and classes you need.

 Data can be exported directly from your SIS or through a SQL query.
 If you’re unable to produce the required CSVs, please contact your SIS directly; Remind is unable to troubleshoot data exporting from your SIS and SQL for direct syncs at this time.

 Step 2: Format CSVs

 Direct sync can contain up to six CSV files.
 Be sure to include all required fields in your CSVs.
 Your files should always include a full snapshot of active school data; Remind will handle necessary additions, deletions, and updates for recurring syncs that sync to Remind at least once every 90 days.

 Please review the following guidelines before exporting your CSV files: